UML diagram in React Diagram component

 Adding UML Nodes in Symbol palette

 UML built-in shapes are efficiently rendered in a symbol palette.
-The symbols property is utilized to define UML symbols with the necessary classes and methods.
+The symbols property of palettes is used to define UML symbols with the necessary classes and methods.
 By incorporating this feature, you can seamlessly augment the palette with a curated collection of predefined UML symbols, thereby enhancing the versatility of your UML diagramming application.

 The following code example showcases the rendering of UML built-in shapes in a symbol palette.